-The Diocese of Regina was formed in 1910 and it was named an Archdiocese five years later and is now one hundred years old.
+The Diocese of Regina was formed in 1910 and it was named an Archdiocese five years later and is now over one hundred years old.
 There are nearly 124,000 parishioners living in 150 parishes and missions scattered over more than 155,000 square kilometers.
 For more about the history of the Archdiocese please check out our Archives.

 Dedicated to Our Lady of the Most Holy Rosary, Regina’s cathedral is one of the province’s most beautiful and imposing churches, and has in recent decades given its name to a district of the city’s west end, the Cathedral area.
 It stands as eloquent testimony to the faith, generosity, and hope for the future of Regina’s early Catholics.
 It measures 200’ by 90’, and features two tall, elegant spires pointing heavenward.
 In the east tower is a large bell donated in 1915 by the parish Altar Guild.
 The cathedral’s dozens of beautiful stained glass windows were completed in 1949/50 by the artisan André Rault of Rennes, France, who remarked that of all his work, these windows gave him the most pleasure.